-Many drivers who cause accidents where people are injured receive a ticket or citation relating to their conduct.
-A traffic ticket is usually addressed in traffic court where the matter is heard by a judge.
+Many drivers who cause car accidents where people are injured receive a traffic ticket or citation related to their conduct.
+A traffic ticket is usually addressed in traffic court, where the matter is heard by a judge.
 Because a traffic court is considered a quasi-criminal tribunal and there are different standards for evidence, the outcome of a traffic court case is usually inadmissible in a civil court where automobile accident lawsuits involving personal injuries are filed.

-Why Hiring a Personal Injury Attorney Early-On in the Legal Process Can be Important
+Why Hiring a Personal Injury Attorney Early in the Legal Process can be Important

-For most people, getting into a car crash is a complete shock and can never be predicted.
-Sometimes this means delaying in hiring a lawyer to represent them until months after a crash.
+For most people, getting into a car crash is an unexpected and traumatic event.
+Sometimes, dealing with the immediate aftermath of an accident results in delaying hiring a lawyer until months after the event.
 In some situations, the delay is irrelevant.
-In other situations, the delay in having representation early on can prejudice your rights for recovery down the road.
+In others, the delay in having legal representation early on can prejudice your rights for recovery down the road.

 Do You Have Questions About the Traffic Court Case Related to Your Accident?

-Rosenfeld Injury Lawyers LLC is committed to providing the best possible representation to individuals injured in car accidents in Illinois.
-If you have questions about a traffic court hearing or other matter related to your accident, we welcome the opportunity to discuss you legal rights and obligations with you.
-Contact our office today and begin the process of getting the compensation that you deserve for your case.
+Rosenfeld Injury Lawyers is committed to providing the best possible representation to individuals injured in car accidents in Illinois.
+If you have questions about a traffic court hearing or other matter related to your accident, we welcome the opportunity to discuss your legal rights and obligations with you.
+Contact our office today to begin the process of getting the compensation you deserve.